 Mrugank Bhatt is immersed in bubbles.
-Specifically, the Ph.D. student in the Department of Aerospace Engineering and Mechanics (AEM) studies cavitation—the formation of vapor bubbles in liquid.
+Specifically, the Ph.D. student in the University of Minnesota’s Department of Aerospace Engineering and Mechanics (AEM) studies cavitation—the formation of vapor bubbles in liquid.
 Cavitation typically happens when a liquid is exposed to a rapid drop in pressure.

 “If you have a container of water and you heat it up to 100 degrees Celsius, the water becomes vapor and you have bubbles.
 The same can happen if you drop the pressure significantly without changing the temperature,” Bhatt explained.
 “The latter is why you see bubbles forming on rapidly rotating marine propulsors.”

 His research aims to yield a better understanding of when this process starts and how it develops.
 Cavitation is significant in several contexts.
 In marine applications, it’s typically problematic.
 It’s a cause of noise, vibrations, and material damage.

 Finding a way to predict precisely when and how cavitation will occur—thereby helping design efficient marine propulsion systems—is the purpose of this project Bhatt’s been working on for the past year, funded by the Office of Naval Research (Dr. Ki-Han Kim program manager) under the U.S. Department of Defense’s Multidisciplinary University Research Initiative (MURI).

 “What we learn here can be applied in many other fields,” Bhatt explained.

 “For instance, in biomedical contexts, we can use ultrasound to form and direct the collapse of these cavitation bubbles to break up kidney stones,” he said.
 “And sonoporation—using bubbles to increase the permeability of cell membranes—can be used for directed drug delivery to a particular organ.”